mvolkmann/mvolkmann.github.com/programming/sed-article.md

 more lines.
 ```

+We want to combine all continued lines
-and produces output like this:
+and produce output like the following:

 ```text
 This is a sentence.
 This one is spread over even more lines.
 ```

+Here is a `sed` script that does this.

 ```shell
 # Replace zero or more spaces followed by a backslash